josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🫀_Our_Hearts_Our_Minds/🕯_Exorcising_Safeguarding_Shadows/🌀_masculinity_extraction_governance_containment.md

 ## 🏮 Footer

-*Masculinity Extraction ↔ Governance Containment* is a living node of the Polaris Protocol.
+*🌀 Masculinity Extraction ↔ Governance Containment* is a living node of the Polaris Protocol.
 It documents how economic systems profit from male volatility while governance structures deny or silence its harms.

 *Survivor authorship is sovereign.
 Containment is never neutral.*

-_Last updated: 2025-10-15_
+_Last updated: 2026-02-19_